-As soon as is practical, the Director of Title IX Compliance will contact the Complainant to schedule an administrative conference.
+As soon as is practical, the Director of Title IX Compliance or designee will contact the Complainant to schedule an administrative conference.
 During these initial meetings, the Director of Title IX Compliance will:

-- Work with Complainant to stop and remedy the impact of the current situation; - Implement safety measures as necessary; - Conduct an initial investigation to retrieve all relevant facts related to the alleged Sexual Misconduct.
-During this initial meeting, the Director of Title IX Compliance will explain how the investigation will move forward; - When applicable, arrange for escort on campus; - Work as a liaison between Complainant and instructor(s) to allow the details of the situation to remain private; - Work with the Registrar to adjust class schedule and delivery method as needed
+- Work with Complainant to stop and remedy the impact of the current situation. - Implement safety measures as necessary. - Conduct an initial investigation to retrieve all relevant facts related to the alleged Sexual Misconduct.
+During this initial meeting, the Director of Title IX Compliance or designee will explain how the investigation will move forward.